foroozandehgroup/NMR-EsPy/docs/content/walkthrough.rst

 ====================

 This page provides an outline of basic NMR-EsPy usage.
-If you intend to only to use the graphical user interface, this page won't be useful: :doc:`follow this link <gui/index>`.
+If you intend to only to use the accompanying graphical user interface, this page won't be useful:
+:doc:`follow this link <gui/index>`.

 As an illustration of the typical steps involved in using NMR-EsPy, we will consider an example dataset that ships with TopSpin 4.
-Assuming you installed TopSpin in the default path, this should be present in the path:
+Assuming you installed TopSpin in the default path, this should be present at:

-* Linux: ``/opt/topspin4.x.y/examdata/exam1d_1H/1/pdata/1``
+* UNIX: ``/opt/topspin4.x.y/examdata/exam1d_1H/1/pdata/1``
 * Windows: ``C:\Bruker\TopSpin4.x.y\examdata\exam1d_1H\1\pdata\1``

 In what follows, as I am using TopSpin 4.0.8, I shall be replacing